ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 19 and if anyone takes away from the words of the book of this prophecy, God will take away his part from the tree of life and from the holy city, which are written in this book.
 > 20 He who testifies to these things says, *“Yes, I am coming quickly.”* Amen.
 Come, Lord Jesus.
 > 21 The grace of the Lord Jesus be with all.
 Amen.

+**Revelation 22 Summary**

+***In Chapter 22, John*** sees the river of the water of life flowing from the throne of God and of the Lamb, with the tree of life on both sides of the river bearing twelve kinds of fruit and leaves for the healing of the nations (*vv.
+1–2*).
+No longer will there be any curse, for the throne of God and the Lamb will be in the city, and His servants will see His face and serve Him forever (*vv.
+3–5*).
+The angel affirms that these words are faithful and true, and Jesus declares, *“Behold, I am coming quickly.”* John is instructed not to seal up the prophecy, for the time is near (*vv.
+6–10*).
+Christ announces blessings to the obedient and warnings to the wicked, declaring Himself the Alpha and Omega, the first and the last (*vv.
+12–15*).
+The Spirit and the bride invite all who are thirsty to come and take the water of life without cost (*v.
+17*).
+A solemn warning is given not to add to or take away from the words of this prophecy (*vv.
+18–19*).
+The book ends with the promise, *“Yes, I am coming quickly,”* and John’s prayer, *“Amen.
+Come, Lord Jesus.”* (*vv.
+20–21*).

+***Christ is presented as*** the Lamb whose throne is with God, the giver of the water of life, the one whose face believers will see, the Alpha and Omega, and the one who is coming quickly to reward, judge, and restore all things (*vv.
+3–5, 12–13, 20*).

+***Believers should*** long for Christ’s return, obey His words, come to Him for the water of life, worship and serve Him faithfully, and guard the integrity of Scripture (*vv.
+6–7, 14, 17–20*).

 ## Class Exercise